 Canvas - Sand first and then “size” the surface.
 I use 2 coats of rabbit skin glue (sanding lightly between coats) but you can also use dewaxed shellac or Elmers white glue thinned to a brushable consistency.

-The canvas I use is LLDP (Double lead primed portrait linen) from New York Central Art Supply (www.nycentralart.com).
+I use lead primed linen - #260 Lead from the Italian Art Store (www.italianartstore.com).
 Cut the canvas about ¼” larger all around.
 I apply an archival adhesive (Jade Adhesive from either New York Central or Jerry’s Artarama) to both the canvas and the board for even coating and good adhesion.
 I roll out any bubbles with an old printers roller and weight the panels with some heavy books for several hours.
 I then trim the excess canvas with a razor knife.

 Primed - sand and size as above.
 I then brush on a coat of Winsor Newton Oil Primer.
 When thoroughly dry (at least overnight, sometimes longer) I sand and apply a second coat.
 Allow to dry and sand lightly to get rid of brush strokes and any irregularities.